-The Group set the long-term target of a 50% reduction in GHG emissions by FY2030 (total volume target compared to FY2018 level), and the short-term target of annual reductions of at least 1% (basic unit target compared to previous fiscal year)^{1 2}.
-The long-term target acquired SBT certification as consistent with the Paris Agreement under the SBT Initiative.
+The Group set the long-term target of a 50% reduction in GHG emissions by FY2030 (total volume target compared to FY2018 level), and the short-term target of annual reductions of at least 1% (basic unit target compared to previous fiscal year)^{12.} The long-term target acquired SBT certification as consistent with the Paris Agreement under the SBT Initiative.
 We are also aiming for a 100% environmental certification acquisition rate at newly developed properties.

-ltem Target GHG emissions Long-term target ^{3} 50% reduction in GHG emissions by FY2030 (total volume target compared to FY2018 level) reductions ^{12} Short-term target Annual reduction of at least 1% (basic unit target compared to the previous fiscal year) Newly developed property e certification acquisition rate 100% acquisition
+ltem Target Long-term 50% reduction in GHG emissions by FY2030 GHG emissions target ^{3} (total volume target compared to FY2018 level) reductions ^{12} Short-term Annual reduction of at least 1% (basic unit target target compared to the previous fiscal year) Newly developed property environmental 100% acquisition certification acquisition rate 2 4

-1 The portfolio of real estate owned by the Group (excluding buildings designated to be sold and jointly owned buildings of which the Company has an ownership share of less than 25%) is within the scope of calculation.
+1 Prior to FY2021, the scope of calculation is the real estate portfolio held by the Group (excluding buildings designated to be sold and jointly owned buildings of which the Company has an ownership share of less than 25%).